Techy-fave/Tech4devtaskrepo/README.md

   d.
 Code control

-2. the git command to clone a repository is?cd documeRespirant
+2. the git command to clone a repository is?cd document

   a. git init